Africa sees 'extremely rapid evolution' of pandemic, UN says

 “Since it was announced that it has reached Kenya, I am refusing to take customers to the airport,” said Peter Muteru, a taxi driver.
 “It has reached a point where I carry only people I know.”

+And the head of the Africa Centers for Disease Control and Prevention, Dr. John Nkengasong, warned that simply being tested shouldn’t end anyone’s concerns.

+“If you are tested today, it doesn’t mean you aren’t infected tomorrow,” he told reporters.

-Meanwhile, a day after the U.S. Embassy in Ethiopia issued a security alert about reports of attacks on foreigners accused of having the virus, that country's health minister appealed for calm.
+Meanwhile, a day after the U.S. Embassy in Ethiopia issued a security alert about reports of attacks on foreigners accused of having the virus, that country’s government appealed for calm.

-"COVID-19 is not related to any country or nationality," Lia Tadesse said.
-"It is a test against all humanity."
+“COVID-19 is not related to any country or nationality,” the office of Nobel Peace Prize-winning Prime Minister Abiy Ahmed said.
+“It is a test against all humanity.”

+Hours later, the U.S. Embassy in Cameroon said Americans and other foreigners in the major cities of Yaounde and Douala reported “verbal and online harassment, stone throwing and banging on vehicles occupied by expatriates.”

 (0) comments